Proto-Uralic language: Phonotactics

 When, due to suffixation, consonant clusters arose that were not permitted, the non-low vowel was inserted as a prop vowel.
 This process was obscured in the Finnic languages by an opposing process which syncopated unstressed *e in many cases.

 Prosody

-Proto-Uralic did not have tones, which contrasts with Yeniseian languages.
-Neither was there contrastive stress as in Indo-European; in Proto-Uralic the first syllable was invariably stressed.
+Proto-Uralic did not have contrastive tone.
+The majority view considers stress to have been fixed on the first syllable, although this is not universally accepted.

 Phonological processes

 Consonant gradation may have occurred already in Proto-Uralic: if it did, it was probably an allophonic alternation involving voicing of the stop consonants: [p] ~ [b], [t] ~ [d], [k] ~ [g].

 Grammar

 Grammatically, Proto-Uralic was an agglutinative nominative–accusative language.

 Nouns

 Proto-Uralic nouns are reconstructed with at least six noun cases and three numbers, singular, dual and plural.
-The dual number has been lost in many of the contemporary Uralic languages, however.
+However, the dual number has been lost in many of the contemporary Uralic languages.

 Grammatical gender is absent in reconstructions given that no Uralic language has ever been attested to have gender systems.
 Definite or indefinite articles are not reconstructed either.

 The plural marker of nouns was *-t in final position and *-j- in non-final position, as seen in Finnish talot and talojen ("house" nom. pl. and gen. pl.).
 The dual marker has been reconstructed as *-k-.